BeNrn/BeNrn/README.md

 - 👋 Hi, I’m @BeNrn
 - 👀 I’m interested in Geoinformatics and data science using Phyton and R
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning processing and analysing spatial data with Python and R
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 BeNrn/BeNrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.